GAUDREAU LEADS BOSTON COLLEGE PAST DARTMOUTH, 6-3

-Sophomore forward Johnny Gaudreau had two goals and three assists for the Eagles
+Sophomore forward Johnny Gaudreau posts two goals and three assists for Eagles

 CHESTNUT HILL, Mass. - Sophomore left wing Johnny Gaudreau notched five points, center Pat Mullane tallied four and right wing Steven Whitney recorded three to help top-ranked Boston College to a 6-3 non-league win over 11th-ranked Dartmouth College in front of 7,583 fans at Kelley Rink on Saturday evening.

 The game was tied after each of the first two periods.
 The score was 1-1 after the opening stanza and 3-3 after the second, before a three-goal third period propelled the Eagles to the victory in the first meeting between the teams since November 2008 in Hanover, N.H.

 The Eagles' top line accounted for all eight points scored in the game's final 20 minutes.